 - Now you should be able to connect your Gmail account from Outlook.

 So, there you go.
-The steps from above should help you properly configure your Gmail account so that it can be afterwards recognized and accessed by Outlook.
+The steps above should help you properly configure your Gmail account so that it can be afterward recognized and accessed by Outlook.

-However, if you are still having problems while trying to connect to Gmail from Outlook, don’t hesitate and contact us – try to offer as much details as possible because based on these info we can find a better fix for your problem.
+However, if you are still having problems while trying to connect to Gmail from Outlook, don’t hesitate to contact us.

 The easiest way in which you can get in touch with us will be by using the comments field that’s available below.